 Resources: Operational costs, travel/meeting costs, mail costs, and staff time.
 Product: Determination of the best method of the collected these data.

-Schedule: The will provide periodical reports to the FIN Committee to keep them abreast of the progress on this issue.
+Schedule: The will provide periodical reports to the FIN Committee to keep upcoming years as well as tracking the collection of these data.

 Task B14: Integration into the Stock Assessment Process (Goal 2, Objective 5) (F)